imrafaelmerino/java-fun/docs/README.md

 ```

-Go to the javadoc to get more details about every generator. json-values
-generators are built on top of the generators of java-fun.

 ### <a name="optics"><a/>Optics

 json-values uses the optics defined in the library [java-fun](https://github.com/imrafaelmerino/java-fun).
-Take a look at its readme
+Take a look at its readme to understand how optics work.
-to get a better understanding.

 I'm going to follow a top-down approach and show an example of a function crafted with optics.